Nordanå – a green meeting spot for culture

 Nordanå is a scenic cultural and outdoor area near the center of Skellefteå.
 The area's history dates back to the 14th century and has, among other things, served as a market and military site.
 The hilly terrain, the cultural-historical buildings, the bird ponds and the proximity to the Skellefte river gives the park a very special character.
 Today, the Nordanå area is used for a variety of activities, including festivals, summer theater and a Christmas market.
 There is also a large newly built playground for children of all ages.

 With the children in focus

-For many, the old school building is synonymous with Nordanå, and there have always been children here.
-The main building built in Swedish manor style was completed in 1916 and was the city's joint school.
-The number of students increased steadily, and was 1936 the country's largest co-educational school with 396 students.
-Over the years, the school was expanded to meet the need, but the building eventually became too small and the spring in 1976 was the last for the school.
+For many, Nordanå is synonymous with the old educational institution, and there have always been children here.
+The main building in Swedish manor style was completed in 1916 and was then the city's co-educational school.
+The number of students increased steadily, and in 1936 was the country's largest co-educational school with 396 students.
+Over the years, the school was expanded to meet the need, but the building eventually became too small and the spring term 1976 was the last for the school in the house.
 In 1980, Skellefteå Museum and the Folkrörelsearkivet moved into the premises, where you can still find them today.

 BarnsiaAt Skellefteå Museum is the local historical play and learning environment Barnsia where the child can explore the conditions that existed for people who were early residents or settled in our region; animal husbandry, agriculture and the vital extraction of natural resources; the wood, the fishing and the mines.